 Disclaimer

 While fully functional, this feature is still experimental.
+It can be buggy, stop working and change.

 This feature requires advanced technical skills in software development, system integration, and related technical domains.
 Eramba does not provide support for developing or troubleshooting custom automation code.
 If your code does not compile or behave as expected, this falls outside the scope of basic support.